This post may contain affiliate links. Please read my disclosure policy.

 This Strawberry Peach Shortcake is super easy to make using semolina flour, hard boiled egg yolks and other pantry items.
 Fluffy, tender with a crunchy sugar top and layered inside are sliced strawberries and peaches.
 Top with whipped cream and dessert is served!

-It’s Friday, we made it and I’ve got this Peach Strawberry Shortcake fresh from the kitchen to serve up today.
-These are a great way to celebrate the end of Summer, this upcoming Labor Day weekend, BBQ or outdoor get together.
-Who says strawberries should get all the attention with shortcakes?
+This Strawberry Peach Shortcake fresh from the kitchen to serve up today.
+These are a great way to celebrate the beginning of Spring, end of Summer, upcoming Labor Day weekend, BBQs or any outdoor get together.
+Who says strawberries alone should get all the attention with shortcakes?

 I made one batch exactly as they had written, and while I did not flatten the scoops as noted, they did not rise as well as I’d hoped so I added a little more baking powder in my second round.
 The dough was soft after baking and lightly sweet, but a little dry.
 I added a third hard boiled egg yolk in the dough on my second batch.

 I didn’t know if was due to over baking or what, but I felt these needed less time than required per the recipe.
 They were too brown and I wanted a golden color.
 I have a convection oven and had to adjust.
 I’m thinking that might be the reason for the time adjustment here.